Ali5757/ali5757.github.io/_publications/202x-10-01-paper-title-number-3.md

 ---
-title: "Generalised ultracategories and conceeptual completeness of geometric logic"
+title: "Generalised ultracategories and conceptual completeness of geometric logic"
 collection: In preparation
 permalink: /publication/generalised-ultracategories
 venue: 'In preparation'